 Social impact of droughts

-The social implication of droughts is perhaps the most felt, as they directly involve us and our families.
-Some people (especially those from developed countries) have never experienced what is it to live without adequate water.
+The social implication of droughts is perhaps the most felt, as they directly involve each of us.
+Some people (especially those from developed countries) have never experienced what it is like to live without adequate water.
 It is a nightmare.

 Health has a direct link to the water supply of any settlement.
 Clean water for drinking and water for cleaning and sanitation help society prevent and manage diseases.

-Hunger, malnutrition, anaemia and mortality impacts of droughts are indirect in nature.
+Hunger, malnutrition, anemia, and mortality impacts of droughts are indirect in nature.
 Droughts cause low food production (crops and livestock), and particularly in poorer regions, people have less to eat.
-Food nutrition also is a problem, and that leads to vulnerability, diseases/illness and deaths.
-This is particularly so in remote communities of poorer countries, where communication and accessibility is usually poor.
+Food nutrition is a problem too, and that leads to vulnerability, diseases/illness, and deaths.
+This is particularly so in remote communities of poorer countries, where communication and accessibility are usually poor.

-Anxiety, stress and the generallyl low and drained feeling of not knowing when things will improve can have a negative effect on people.
-People are unhappy and depressed because all the things that they used to do is no longer available and they have to deal with a difficulty that has no end in sight.
+Anxiety, stress, and the generally low and drained feeling of not knowing when things will improve can harm people.
+People are unhappy and depressed because all the things that they used to do are no longer available and they have to deal with a difficulty that has no end in sight.
 Community networks are broken and social interaction decreases.
-This results in low esteem and feeling of social isolation.
+This results in low esteem and a feeling of social isolation.

-People feel unsafe and threatened by loss of forest and wild fires, as well as loss of human life.
+People feel unsafe and threatened by the loss of forests and wildfires, as well as loss of human life.